howardbdev/portfolio-project-faqs/rails-json-api-auth-with-js-front.md

 To log out, `session.clear`.

-For authorization, protect controller actions, such as in `secrets_controller.rb`:
+For authorization, protect your controller actions.
+For example, in `SecretsController`:
 ```ruby
   def show
     @secret = Secret.find(params[:id])